Zakia Jafri #5: Petitioners Argue SC Ordered Retrial in Response to Similar ComplaintZakia Jafri and Gujarat Riots SIT

 Previously, Senior Advocate Kapil Sibal, appearing for the petitioner,had accused the SIT of ‘collusion’ with the politically influential accused.
 On November 16th, Khanwilkar J warned Mr. Sibal to be wary of imputing collusion to a team appointed by the Supreme Court in such early stages of the hearings.
 He advised that Mr. Sibal limits himself to pointing out what evidence the SIT had overlooked.
 He noted that the petitioner had not objected to the same SIT’s conviction of the accused in other proceedings related to the riots.
 The SIT should have a chance to respond before it is accused of protecting the accused.

-Noting this suggestion, Mr. Sibal stated that he would only argue that the SIT had failed to adequately investigate accused persons. continued to present incriminating evidence that he claims the SIT had ‘deliberately’ ignored.
+Noting this suggestion, Mr. Sibal stated that he would only argue that the SIT had failed to adequately investigate accused persons.
+He continued to present incriminating evidence that the SIT had ‘deliberately’ ignored.
 Specifically, he argued that statutory commissions such as the NHRC and the Election Commission recorded this evidence in 2002 itself.
 He also briefly explained to the Court that the magistrate had dismissed the Tehelka tapes since he considered them to be weak evidence.
 According to Mr. Sibal, this ran contrary to the Supreme Court’s holding on extra-judicial confessions.

 SIT Ignored NHRC, EC and Independent Organizations Reporting Violence and Collusion